-In 2004, her short story Going Home won a special mention in the 2004 Commonwealth Short Story Contest, and was featured on the BBC and CBC; War No More, won first prize in a StopWar post-secondary essay competition in 2005.
+In 2004, Juliane’s short story Going Home won a special mention in the 2004 Commonwealth Short Story Contest, and was featured on the BBC and CBC; War No More, won first prize in a StopWar post-secondary essay competition in 2005.
 On Iris Chang’s Rape of Nanking, won a special mention in 2006 and is included in an anthology of winning essays from that year.

 In 2007, Juliane received a Canada Council grant which supported her writing a collection of non-fiction.
 Her essays have been published on warscapes.com as well as her book review on Yvonne Adhiambo Owuor’s fine novel, Dust.